dbushell/docker-wordpress-scripts/README.md

 **This is work in progress and unstable!**

 This is somewhat of a [personal project](https://dbushell.com/2020/02/07/docker-wordpress-portless-localhost-domains/) but it solves a fairly common problem so I'm sharing it for anyone to use and adapt.
-Follow [@dbushell](https://twitter.com/dbushell) for updates and feedback.

 ## Requirements